Ayurvedic Approach to Anxiety: Dinacharya

 #4.
 DIGESTION + ELIMINATION SUPPORT

 An upset stomach and a strained poo is pretty uncomfortable.
-Some may notice that their anxiety actually affects these functions of the body.
+Some may notice that their anxiety has an affect on these functions of the body.
 If that is you, focus on this simple task:

 Vata: Add lemon, fresh berries, or basil to your water bottle.